 Credit for Life Experience

-Prior Learning Assessment (PLA) allows students in the School of Professional Studies to earn credit hours at North Park by demonstrating learning gained outside a traditional academic environment—informal life experience, professional training, certification, licensure, or any other source.
+Credit for Prior Learning (CPL) allows students in the School of Professional Studies to earn credit hours at North Park by demonstrating learning gained outside a traditional academic environment—informal life experience, professional training, certification, licensure, or any other source.

-- PLA projects should closely match courses or topics taught at North Park
+- CPL projects should closely match courses or topics taught at North Park

-- PLA fulfills mostly elective credit and some general-education requirements
+- CPL fulfills mostly elective credit and some general-education requirements

-- PLA credit cannot duplicate credits transferred into or completed at North Park
+- CPL credit cannot duplicate credits transferred into or completed at North Park

-- PLA credit is available only to currently enrolled School of Professional Studies students
+- CPL credit is available only to currently enrolled School of Professional Studies students

-The School of Professional Studies has a dedicated PLA Coordinator who will help you throughout the process.
-You will be able to meet with her after you are accepted as a student and begin your coursework.
-Your admission counselor can answer your PLA questions while you are in the process of applying to North Park.
+The School of Professional Studies has a dedicated CPL Coordinator who will help you throughout the process.
+You will be able to meet with him after you are accepted as a student and begin your coursework.
+Your admission counselor can answer your CPL questions while you are in the process of applying to North Park.

 Credit by Examination